 4.1 Direct Discrimination occurs when someone is treated less favourably than another person because of a protected characteristic they have.

 4.2 Associate Discrimination is a direct discrimination against someone because they associate with another person who possesses a protected characteristic.

 4.3 Perceptive Discrimination is a direct discrimination against an individual because others think they possess a particular protected characteristic.
 It applies even if the person does not actually possess that characteristic.

 4.4 Indirect Discrimination can occur when a SmileWisdom has a condition, rule, policy or even a practice that applies to everyone but particularly disadvantages people who share a protected characteristic.

 4.5 Harassment applies to all protected characteristics except for pregnancy and maternity and marriage and civil partners.
 This is behaviour that a student finds offensive even if it is not directed at them, and the complainant need not possess the relevant characteristics themselves.

 4.6 Victimisation occurs when a student is treated badly because they have made or supported a complaint or raised a grievance or because they are suspected of doing so.

 5. DISABILITY DISCRIMINATION

-5.2 The Admissions Director will monitor the physical features of its premises to consider whether they place disabled students.
-Where possible and proportionate, the Admissions Director will take steps to improve access for disabled students.
+5.2 The Operations Director will monitor the physical features of its premises to consider whether they place disabled students.
+Where possible and proportionate, the Operations Director will take steps to improve access for disabled students.